MattPinder/MastersProject/README.md

   * Make a start on Fucus genome when able
     * Long MP library not quality checked
   * https://it.portal.chalmers.se/itportal/NonStuDATWindows/VPN2 - Connect to Chalmers Network via VPN
+  * Waiting for them to send details by physical mail
 * Using 16908 (2nd correction of Skeletonema genome), run Pilon using Illumina reads for error correction
   * Reads available at /proj/data5/data/skeletonema/reads/A.Blomberg_17_16-P8511/01-QC/P8511_101/fastq_trimmed/
   * Save analysis to /proj/data5/Skeletonema_marinoi_genome_project/09_error_correction/